wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-how-to-configure-availability.md

 You can use either the Azure Management Portal or Azure PowerShell commands to do this.

-To use the portal:
+To use the Azure Management Portal:

-1. If you haven't already done so, sign in to the [portal](http://manage.windowsazure.cn).
+1. If you haven't already done so, sign in to the Azure Management Portal.

 2. On the command bar, click **New**.